adetutuadenusi/CIS-3343-Group-Project/replit.md

 ## Overview
-"Emily Bakes Cakes" is a CIS 3343 case study project - a **hybrid system** combining existing customer-facing features with a staff-only order management portal.
+"Emily Bakes Cakes" is a CIS 3343 case study project - a **pure staff-only internal order management system**.
 The system consists of:

-1. **Public Website** - Home, shop, custom cake builder, gallery, about, contact (7 pages BUILT)
+1. **Public Marketing Website** - Home, shop (inspiration only), gallery, about, contact (5 pages) - NO customer ordering capability
-2. **Public Order Tracking** (no login) - Auto-cycling demo page showing order progress (NEW)
+2. **Public Order Tracking** (no login) - Auto-cycling demo page showing order progress
-3. **Staff Portal** (role-based access) - 5 unique dashboards for Sales, Baker, Decorator, Accountant, Manager (NEW)
+3. **Staff Portal** (role-based access) - 5 unique dashboards for Sales, Baker, Decorator, Accountant, Manager with JWT authentication
-4. **PostgreSQL Database** - Complete schema with customers, orders, staff, products
+4. **PostgreSQL Database** - Complete schema with customers, orders, staff, products, tracking tokens

-**ARCHITECTURE DECISION (Nov 13, 2025):** After codebase audit, confirmed hybrid approach - KEEP existing excellent e-commerce features (builder, shop, gallery) while ADDING staff portal for case study compliance.
-Total: 19 pages (7 public + 1 tracking + 11 staff).
+**CRITICAL ARCHITECTURE DECISION (Nov 13, 2025):** Pure staff-only system - customers CANNOT order online.
+All orders are entered manually by staff through the admin portal.
+Customers call, email, or visit in person to place orders.
+Public pages serve marketing/awareness purposes only.

 ## User Preferences
 - **HOMEPAGE LOCKED**: The homepage design is finalized and stable.
 No major changes should be made without explicit user clarification and acceptance.